TSX rallies by most in a decade as investors cheer economic stimulus

 By Fergal Smith

-TORONTO, March 13 (Reuters) - Canada's main stock market notched on Friday its biggest gain since October 2008, as Canada ramped up stimulus to ease the economic impact of the coronavirus outbreak, while the Canadian dollar edged higher after hitting an earlier four-year low.
+TORONTO, March 13 (Reuters) - Canada's main stock market notched on Friday its biggest gain since October 2008, as the Bank of Canada slashed interest rates to ease the economic impact of the coronavirus outbreak, while the Canadian dollar reboundedafter hitting a four-year low.

 The Bank of Canada unexpectedly cut its overnight rate by 50 basis points to 0.75%, its second half-point cut in nine days, and the government said it would offer C$10 billion in credit support to businesses.